-For our next comparison of these two brokers, being able to trade the way you want is a must.
-Ally Invest offers clients Stock Trading, Options Trading, Mutual Funds, Forex Trading and Futures Trading while Charles Schwab offers Stock Trading, Options Trading, Mutual Funds and Futures Trading.
-When it comes to mutual funds, Ally Invest offers its clients access to 10264 different mutual funds while Charles Schwab has 5509 available funds, a difference of 4,755.
-Commission free ETFs can also be a nice plus, Charles Schwab offers 244 commission free ETFs versus Ally Invest's total of 0.
+Next to commission rates, being able to trade what you want is important.
+Ally Invest provides its clients with Stock Trading, Options Trading, Mutual Funds, Forex Trading and Futures Trading while Charles Schwab provides clients access to Stock Trading, Options Trading, Mutual Funds and Futures Trading.
+Looking at mutual funds, Ally Invest boasts an offering of 10264 mutual funds compared to Charles Schwab's 5509 available funds.
+Commission free ETFs can also be valuable for customers, Charles Schwab offers 244 commission free ETFs versus Ally Invest's total of 0.

-Last but not least, by breaking down important features, tools, etc that each broker offers, we can really help to separate the two.
-Neither broker offers virtual trading.
-For mobile trading, Charles Schwab and Ally Invest both have a iPhone App, iPad App and Android App.
-Furthermore, some investors like to bank online, and multiple brokerages provide these services to clients.
-Both Charles Schwab and Ally Invest offer Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans.
-On the whole, when it comes to tools, research, and mobile trading, Charles Schwab posted awards Best in Class - Platforms & Tools and Best in Class - Research in 2018, while Ally Invest found itself with none of these.
+Trading access aside, by comparing popular features and functionality, we can break down relevant differences between both brokers.
+Charles Schwab nor Ally Invest offers virtual trading.
+Taking a look at mobile trading, Charles Schwab and Ally Invest both have a iPhone App, iPad App and Android App.
+Not to be left out, online banking is also a nice benefit for many investors, and some brokerages provide these services to clients.
+Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans are available to customers of Charles Schwab and Ally Invest.
+On the whole, when it comes to tools, research, and mobile trading, Charles Schwab was rated Best in Class - Platforms & Tools and Best in Class - Research, while Ally Invest was rated none of these.

-Overall, Charles Schwab comes out on top with 4.50 stars over Ally Invest's 4.00 stars.
+Overall, Charles Schwab takes the upper hand with 4.50 stars over Ally Invest's 3.50 stars.